At some point after a car accident, you'll probably receive a call from the other driver's insurance company. Here's what to know at the outset:

 Ideally, your attorney or a representative from your own car insurance company will deal with the other driver's insurer, but this isn't always possible or practical.
 So communicating this information will sometimes fall on you.
 In these situations, you have to be careful what you say.

 First, always remember that the primary goal of the other driver's car insurance company is to pay out as little money as possible.
-The company does not have your interests in mind.
-It wants to find evidence that you were at fault for the accident, and that your damages or injuries are minor (or nonexistent).
-So, you shouldn’t tell the insurer that you feel fine or that your injuries are minor.
-Even if you believe this is the case, some car accident injuries don't show up right away, and minor injuries can turn out to be much more serious than expected.
+The adjuster wants to find evidence that you were at fault for the accident, or that your injuries are minor (or nonexistent).

-Second, anything you say to the other driver's car insurance company can serve as a basis for refusing to pay you anything, or reducing the value of your claim.
+Don't make any apologies or statements about your role in the accident.
+Anything you say to the other driver's car insurance company can serve as a basis for refusing to pay you anything, or reducing the value of your claim.

 Only answer the question asked.
 Do not volunteer additional information or agree to have your statement recorded, whether it's over the phone or in writing.
 The purpose of a recorded or written statement is to lock you into a certain version of events, including the extent of your injuries or property damage.